AdamTranquilla/Hand-on-Demand/README.md

 Hand on Demand is a responsive google maps based web app where users can pin help requests to the map that other users can filter through, and apply to!

+[This app is Deployed on Netlify](https://hand-on-demand.netlify.app/).
+Feel free to play around but please do not post anything offensive.
+[Reset the Database](https://handondemand-api.herokuapp.com/api/debug/reset) for the best experience.

 - From the POST page users can list jobs with specified locations, categories, prices and payment types.
 After a location and category are selected a category-themed marker will pin the jobs to the map.
 Clicking on jobs pans to the jobs marker.
   !["posting job form"](https://github.com/AdamTranquilla/hand-on-demand/blob/master/front-end/public/post.png?raw=true)
 - When applying to jobs, helpers can filter based on location, distance, and job category.
 They can then send a counter offer based on price and payment type.